cmecmetrics/cmec-module-man/README.md

 Environment
 -----------
 This software is intended for Unix-like and MacOS operating systems.
+It has not been tested on the Apple Silicon.

 The python package dependencies are cmec_driver (from conda-forge) and python>=3.5.